Well-posed geometric boundary data in General Relativity, II: twisted Dirichlet boundary data: Introduction

-A related but distinct perspective is to return to the map $\Phi^H$ in \eqref{mainPhiH} and use the identification \eqref{harmslice} to obtain via Theorem \ref{mainthm} the diffeomorphism \be \ee As noted above, the group $\Diff_0(M)$ acts on $\cE_*$ with quotient $\cE = \cE_*/\Diff_0(M)$ and with fibers given by the orbits of the action of $\Diff_0(M)/\Diff_1(M)$ on $\cE_*$.
+Returning again to Theorem \ref{mainthm}, consider the map $\Phi^H$ in \eqref{mainPhiH} and use the identification \eqref{harmslice} to obtain via Theorem \ref{mainthm} the diffeomorphism \be \ee As noted above, the group $\Diff_0(M)$ acts on $\cE_*$ with quotient $\cE = \cE_*/\Diff_0(M)$ and with fibers given by the orbits of the action of $\Diff_0(M)/\Diff_1(M)$ on $\cE_*$.
 The group $\Diff_0(M)$ also acts on the target space in the standard way.
 The map $\Phi_*$ is equivariant with respect to these actions and so one obtains an induced map on the quotient spaces: \be \ee Here, the action of $\Diff_0(M)$ is trivial on the initial data $\cI_0 = \{(\g_S, \k)\}$ and is transitive on $\bV_S'$, so the quotient of the action on $\bV_S'$ is a single point, ignored in the notation above.
 Similarly, the action is trivial on ${\rm Conf}(\cC) = \{[\g_{\cC}]\}$ but as in \eqref{mutrans} is transitive on $C_+^{\infty}(\cC) = \{\mu\}$,\footnote{$\Diff_0(M)$ acts transitively on normal vectors $\nu_{\cC}$ to $\cC$ and thus on $\{\mu\}$.} and so again the quotient of the action on $\{\mu\}$ is a single point.
-The map $\Phi_*$ is certainly surjective but is no longer injective.
-There is a full scalar degree of freedom in the domain $\cE$ mapping to the same point in target space.
+Thus $[\cB] = {\rm Conf}(\cC)$.
+This discussion immediately proves the following existence result.